 They were good orders that could have been fulfilled.

-In essence: Part of battling card declines is fine-tuning the fraud filters in your control so they don’t (for the most part) get in the way of good orders.
+In essence, part of battling card declines is fine-tuning the fraud filters in your control so they don’t (for the most part) get in the way of good orders.

-Here’s how you do it:
+Here’s how you do it,

-- Try and prevent false credit card declines
+Prevent false credit card declines

-This fraud is the one that is declared by the payment processor, hence, less in your control — the payment processor’s.
+This fraud is the one that is declared by the payment processor, hence, less in your control.
 Transactions that have passed through your gateway (without being blocked) might still be declined if it fails one of the processor’s fraud checks.
+One of the reasons processors decline transactions is the risk they perceive on behalf of the merchant.

-- One of the reasons processors decline transactions is the risk they perceive on behalf of the merchant.
-The best way to mitigate this perceived risk is to pass as much information as you can onto your payment processor.
-Customer information can inform your processor that the transactions associated with the card are legitimate.
+- The best way to mitigate this perceived risk is to pass as much customer information as you can onto your payment processor.
+This information can tell your processor that the transactions associated with the card are legitimate.

 - You can also reach out to processors themselves (via your gateway) or use third-party software to make sure the two fraud nets don’t overlap.

 The unintended consequence of two sets of fraud filters (one from your gateway and one from your payment processor) working together (and independently of each other) is that sometimes they can cast a net that’s too wide.
 It could end up preventing genuine customers from placing orders.
 The best filters are the ones that wouldn’t just flag a customer because they entered the wrong CVV.
 Instead, it would consider all the information provided in the customer’s account and then decide whether there could be a potential threat.

-Take a proactive approach to failed payments
+A proactive approach to failed payments

 With your fraud filters tuned to better sort legitimate payments from fraudulent ones, your credit card decline rates will fall.